Sidney Strube: Biography

 He was born in Bishopsgate, London.
-His early career included work as a junior draughtsman with a furnishing company and as a drawer of electrical equipment and lettering for a small advertising agency.
+His early career included work as a junior draughtsman with a furnishing company and as a artist of electrical equipment and lettering for a small advertising agency.
 He then entered John Hassall's art school.
 Hassall admired his caricatures and sent Strube's drawings to the periodical Conservative and Unionist (later renamed Our Flag).
 The editor printed four of Strube's caricatures during the January 1910 United Kingdom general election.
 Strube later worked as a freelance cartoonist, including drawing for the Bystander and the Evening Times.

 A 1923 cartoon by Strube in the Daily Express.
 French Prime Minister Raymond Poincaré (the label hanging from his dress refers to the Occupation of the Ruhr) dances with his British counterpart Stanley Baldwin.

 In 1912 he joined the Daily Express with an exclusive contract, where he would work until retiring in 1948.
 In 1933 he was offered £10,000 a year to leave the Express and join the Daily Herald but Lord Beaverbrook matched the offer to retain Strube.

 In the 1930s Strube was contrasted with fellow cartoonist David Low.
 Stanley Baldwin admired Strube: "Strube is a gentle genius.
 I don't mind his attacks because he never hits below the belt.
 Now Low is a genius, but he is evil and malicious.
 I cannot bear Low".